NVIDIA/TensorRT-Incubator/tripy/examples/diffusion/README.md

-# Implementing Stable Diffusion With Tripy
+# Implementing Stable Diffusion

 ## Introduction

-This example demonstrates how to implement a Stable Diffusion model using Tripy APIs.
+This example implements a Stable Diffusion model using Tripy.

-It's broken up into three components:
+There are 3 components:

 1. `model.py` defines the model using `tripy.Module` and associated APIs. `clip_model.py`, `unet_model.py`, `vae_model.py` implement specific components of the diffusion model.
+All files live under the `models/` folder.
 2. `weight_loader.py` loads weights from a HuggingFace checkpoint.
-3. `example.py` runs the end-to-end example, taking input text as a command-line argument, running inference, and then displaying the generated output.
+3. `example.py` runs the end-to-end example, taking input text as a command-line argument, running inference, and then saves the generated output.

-The model defaults to running in `float32`, but is recommended to run in `float16` by providing the `--fp16` flag if you have less than 20-24 GB of GPU memory (note that normalization layers will still run in `float32` to preserve accuracy).
+The model defaults to running in `float16`, but you can increase the precision by using the `--fp32` flag.

 ## Running The Example